doofinder/php-doofinder/README.md

 $dfResults->getProperty('max_score'); // maximun score obtained in the search results
 $dfResults->getProperty('doofinder_status'); // special doofinder status. see below

+// If you use the 'dflayer' transformer ...

 foreach($dfResults->getResults() as $result){
     echo $result['body']."\n"; // description of the item